Product Term (years) Rates

 The middle column is the term in years.
 So, how long you may be taking the loan for.

-The right hand column features the actual rate you can expect to get right now.
+The right hand column features the actual rate you can expect to receive from a bank right now.

 We do our utmost to make sure this page is updated and correct as of the date featured directly underneath the box.